DENGYONGZHEN/devops-space/toeic.md

 - (D)even

-🎈26.
+🎈🤫26.
 Frank Rich, a theater critic and columnist at Mongolia Times, -------the paper to join Darkhan City magazine.

 - (A) leave

 - (B) has been left

-- (C) is leaving
+- ##### (C) is leaving

-- ##### (D) leaving
+- (D) leaving 🔐

-🎈27.A committee has been created to------- new strategies to  alleviate crowding on arterial roads during the rush hour.
+🎈🤫27.A committee has been created to------- new strategies to  alleviate crowding on arterial roads during the rush hour.

 - (A) deal

-- ##### (B)proceed
+- (B)proceed 🔐

-- (C)identify
+- ##### (C)identify

 - (D) agree

-🎈28.
+🎈🤫28.
 With regard to the performance review, project managers ------- accountable for both their personal and team achievements.

 - (A)had held

-- (B)were held
+- ##### (B)were held

 - (C)were holding

-- ##### (D)was held
+- (D)was held  🔐

-🎈29.
+🎈🤫29.
 Ms. Grace would like to extend her------- to everyone for not  being able to attend the award ceremony in person.

-- ##### (A)apologize
+- (A)apologize  🔐

-- (B) apologies
+- ##### (B) apologies

 - (C) apologetic

 - (D) apologized

-🎈30.Several convenient technologies have become available and  it is necessary to update the Web site------- to maintain client satisfaction.
+🎈🤫30.Several convenient technologies have become available and  it is necessary to update the Web site------- to maintain client satisfaction.

 - (A)accord

-- ##### (B)according
+- (B)according 🔐

-- (C) accordingly
+- ##### (C) accordingly

 - (D) accordance